AWS CloudFormation Best Practices

 • By grouping resources with common lifecycles and ownership, owners can make changes to their set of resources by using their own process and schedule without affecting other resources.

 • For e.g. Consider an Application using Web and Database instances.
 Both the Web and Database have a different lifecycle and usually the ownership lies with different teams.
 Maintaining both in a single stack would need communication and co-ordination between different teams introducing complexity.
-It would be best to have different stacks owned by the respective teams, so that they can update their resources without impacting each others’s stack.
+It would be best to have different stacks owned by the respective teams, so that they can update their resources without impacting each other’s stack.

 Use Cross-Stack References to Export Shared Resources